mopoa/TotalMediaTreeDuration/Readme.md

 <h1>Total Directory Tree Media Duration(win32)</h1>
 <p><font face=tahoma size="2">
-Are You wanna know your Video Course Total Length ??!!<br/>
+Do You wanna know your Video Course Total Length ??!!<br/>
 this Program gives you the total media time of a directory tree

 just Publish it with .NETCore and you are Done